MustafaWaheed91/Economic-Order-Quantity-Model/README.md

 by _Mustafa Waheed_

 This interactive  R Shiny App Implements a version of the _Economic Order Quantity_ model from
-the discpline of Inventory Optimization
+the discpline of Inventory Optimization or Management Science.

 ![NVD3 visualization](eoq_viz.png)